Do you have difficulty tolerating everyday sounds?

 Hyperacusis is rare, occurring in an estimated 1 out of 50,000 people, but is increasing in occurrence due to loud noise exposure.
 Some people find it a minor annoyance, while others struggle to live a healthy and happy life with hyperacusis.
-If you believe you suffer from the condition, contact an audiologist for a diagnosis and treatment.
+If you believe you suffer from the condition, contact Sound Relief for a diagnosis and treatment.

 Types of Hyperacusis